jing-interactive/Live4D/README.md

-VisionTouch | 视触
+Live4D
 =========

-Multi touch system for Kinect V1 / V2 devices and Intel RealSense devices.
+Point cloud streaming system for Kinect V1 / V2 devices and Intel RealSense devices.

 To build this project, you need: